 Lost, stolen or damaged cards

 If your Bod card is lost, stolen or damaged it is essential that you inform the Porters’ Lodge immediately.
 The Porters will place a block on the security system so that your card cannot be used at Exeter College sites by unauthorised people.
 The Porters can then issue you with a temporary replacement card.

-You should also report the lost, stolen or damaged card to the College Office.
+You should also report the lost, stolen or damaged card to the Academic Office.
 You can contact them by email, by telephone (01865 279665), or in person.
-A member of the College Office staff will be able to order you a new Bod card.
+A member of the Academic Office staff will be able to order you a new Bod card.
 Replacement cards are normally issued within two working days.
-It is essential that you return your temporary card when your replacement Bod card arrives, which you can collect from the College Office during office hours.
+It is essential that you return your temporary card when your replacement Bod card arrives, which you can collect from the Academic Office during office hours.

 Extending the expiry date of your Bod card